Magnesium Deficiency Symptoms in Women (And What Actually Helps)

 You don’t need to do everything.
 This is what’s worked best for me:

-• Nighttime: Take magnesium glycinate 1-2 hours before bed (bonus: it helps with sleep and muscle relaxation).
+• Nighttime: Take magnesium glycinate 1-2 hours before bed (It helps with sleep and muscle relaxation).

 • Workout recovery: Use magnesium flakes in your bath post-sweat.